 Indiana University-Bloomington offers dozens of different pre-college programs for students to choose from, including academic enrichment programs, sports camps, foreign language programs, music and dance programs, and more.
 Sample programs include 21st Century Scholars, High School Journalism Institute, Advance College Project, and Kelley School of Business Young Women’s Institute.
 Enrolled students can experience campus life at a major research university, hone their academic skills, and/or expand their extracurricular pursuits.

 Financial Aid Opportunities: tuition-free scholars program (Balfour Scholars Program); other financial aid varies by program

 Cornell University’s summer pre-college and academic enrichment programs for high school students give talented and ambitious youth a taste of the Ivy League experience.
 There are more than a dozen summer programs available, including titles like Debate & Rhetoric, Sculpture: Art in Three Dimensions, International Relations, and Shakespeare on Stage.
 Enrolled students can live on campus, learn from Cornell professors, and earn up to six college credits.

 Financial Aid Opportunities: partial scholarships (need and merit-based); fundraising opportunities

 Brown Pre-College Programs

 Brown University’s summer pre-college programs for high school students include various offerings such as Summer@Brown, Leadership Institute, and a Pre-Baccalaureate Program that allows students to earn college credit before the fall term begins.
-Several “on-location” programs are available as well that allow students to put their skills to test in a certain part of the country (or world), including environmental leadership programs in Alaska and the Florida Keys as well as international programs in Rome and Costa Rica.
+Several “on-location” programs are also available that allow students to put their skills to the test in a certain part of the country (or world), including environmental leadership programs in Alaska and the Florida Keys and international programs in Rome and Costa Rica.
 Online courses are also available for students in grades 9-12.